 - c.
-Refer to the 'Grant Information' box to identify the total 'FY22-23 DCYF Grant Total'.
-Review each field in the 'Grant Information' box as defined below. - FY22-23 DCYF Grant Total: This is your program's total grant amount for this funding year.
-This amount must equal the total in the 'Budget Summary' total prior to submitting your budget. - FY22-23 Total Program Budget: Enter your program's total budget for this fiscal year.
-This amount must be greater than, or equal to, your 'FY22-23 DCYF Grant Total'. - DCYF Grant Amount as % of Total Program Budget: This is a calculated field which indicates the percentage of your 'Total Program Budget' that is funded by your 'DCYF Grant Total'. - FY22-23 Global Agency Budget: This amount is prepopulated by your Agency's Fiscal information located in your 'Agency' tab.
-To edit this amount, navigate to the 'Agency' tab in CMS.
+Refer to the 'Grant Information' box to identify the total 'FY23-24 DCYF Grant Total'.
+Review each field in the 'Grant Information' box as defined below. - > FY23-24 DCYF Grant Total: This is your program's total grant amount for this funding year. - FY23-24 Total Program Budget: Enter your program's total budget for this fiscal year.
+This amount must be greater than, or equal to, your 'FY23-24 DCYF Grant Total'. - DCYF Grant Amount as % of Total Program Budget: This is a calculated field which indicates the percentage of your 'Total Program Budget' that is funded by your 'DCYF Grant Total'. - FY23-24 Global Agency Budget: This amount is prepopulated by your Agency's Fiscal information located in your 'Agency' form.
+To edit this amount, navigate to the 'Agency' form in CMS.
 Click on the 'Unlock' button located at the top, right-hand side and edit the amount noted in the 'Agency Budget' field.
 Submit the form when finished. - d.
 Select Your Invoicing Months: Invoicing month selections cannot be edited once the Workplan has been approved.
 If uncertain of which months to choose, please select all invoicing months as your selections cannot be edited during the budget revision process. - e.
-Enter Information for the Budget Categories You Selected in the Setup Section: To add additional sections for budget items, select the 'ADD +' button. - NOTE: grantees who wish to adjust the wages of their staff for FY22/23 can do so even if those adjustments mean reduced service levels in their programs. - NOTE: Do not submit employee names within the 'Adult Staff' category.
+Enter Information for the Budget Categories You Selected in the Setup Section: To add additional sections for budget items, select the 'ADD +' button. - NOTE: grantees who wish to adjust the wages of their staff for FY23/24 can do so even if those adjustments mean reduced service levels in their programs. - NOTE: Do not submit employee names within the 'Adult Staff' category.
 Enter information for the various Roles, Titles, # Positions and Pay Information.
 The amount you enter for Total Pay should reflect the total amount to be paid for all positions in a Role/Title.
 Allocating funds by Role/Title, rather than by individual employee names will help make invoicing and budget revisions easier to complete. - f.
 Submit the 'Budget' Form: after verifying information entered is accurate and complete.
 Locate the 'SUBMIT' icon at the top or bottom right-hand corner to submit your budget. - 7.
 Confirm Your Agency Profile Details

-DCYF has prepopulated the 'Agency' form with your program's information from the FY21/22 cycle.
-Review the information for accuracy and update it as needed.
-You may 'Unlock' this form at any time to make edits by selecting the 'UNLOCK' icon at the top right-hand corner of the page.
-Once all edits have been made, locate the 'SUBMIT' icon to submit your Agency information.
+DCYF has prepopulated most information in your 'Agency' form with FY22/23 Workplan information.
+Review and update your agency information for accuracy and complete missing fields.
+You may edit your program's agency information at any time, regardless of Workplan's status.
+To edit the agency information, select the 'UNLOCK' icon located at the top right-hand corner of the 'Agency' form.
+Once all edits have been made, select the 'SUBMIT' icon.

-HOW TO COMPLETE YOUR FY22/23 WORKPLAN

-IMPORTANT: Update your agency's contact information on a regular basis.
-DCYF will utilize your Agency profile's contact information when conducting fiscal monitoring.
-Important DCYF communications are sent out to the contacts listed in your Agency profile.

-Note: The 'Agency' tab is shared across all programs listed under that Agency in CMS.

-8. Submit Your Workplan For Review
+- IMPORTANT: Update your agency's contact information on a regular basis.
+DCYF utilizes the Agency profile contacts when conducting fiscal monitoring and to communicate important grantee announcements.
+The 'Agency' form is shared across all programs listed under an Agency in CMS. - 8.
+Submit Your Workplan for Review

-DCYF Workplans are reviewed by 1) DCYF Contracts & Compliance And 2) Your DCYF Program Specialist.
+DCYF Workplans are reviewed by 1) DCYF Contracts & Compliance and 2) your DCYF Program Specialist.

-Under the 'Workplan' Menu, Select the 'Overview' Tab: Ensure all Workplan forms (#s 1-4) have been submitted before you select the 'Sign & Submit' form.
+Under the 'Workplan' Menu, Select the 'Overview' Form: Ensure all Workplan forms (#s 1-4) have been submitted before you select the 'Sign & Submit' form.
 Your program's 'Primary Program Contact' will receive a Cityspangenerated email if your Workplan was approved or requires attention.

 - The Workplan review and approval process may take 1-2 weeks to complete.
 Please submit Workplans prior to the posted deadlines to prevent delays in CMS activity instance set up. - CMS activity instance setup, attendance submissions, and invoicing are unavailable until your Workplan has been approved.
-CMS participant registration is available via the 'Participants & Staff' tab while Workplans are being reviewed for approval.
+CMS participant registration is available via the 'Participants & Staff' form while Workplans are being reviewed for approval.